peddlerlabs/peddler-daas-api-docs/carrier-docs/Shipping Label specs/label-topology.md

 ### 7. Recipient contact details / additional information

 This is an optional section and is used to provide additional information about the recipient.
-Additional information can be phone number, email address, etc.
+Additional information can be phone number.

 ### 8. Final Destination depot code